MiniZinc/libminizinc/en/flattening.rst

 subexpressions of the constraint expression. :mzn:`(x1 - x2)` is a subexpression, if we name if :mzn:`FLOAT01` we can define it as :mzn:`constraint FLOAT01 = x1 - x2;` Notice that this expression occurs
 twice in the model.
-We only need to contruct the value once, we can then reuse it.
+We only need to construct the value once, we can then reuse it.
 This is called *common subexpression elimination*.
 The subexpression :mzn:`(x1 - x2)*(x1 - x2)` can be named
 :mzn:`FLOAT02`